MaxDude132/RogueORM/README.md

 ## Development Roadmap
  1. Define a clear syntax taking advantage of Python 3.10 and later's typing syntax.
 Status: Done
  2. Define models, managers and fields.
 Status: Done
  3. Add support for basic SQLite operation: SELECT, INSERT, UPDATE, DELETE.
-Status: DELETE missing, others are done.
+Status: Done
  4. Add support for Foreign Keys.
 Status: Done
  5. Add support for ManyToMany relationships using a joining table.
 Status: Not started
  6. Add support for relation lookup using a similar method to Django's, with __ being put between field names.
 Status: Not started